 All patients who need to be seen must book an appointment.
 To book an appointment please telephone 01258 880210 and speak to our reception team, and they will be able to tell you the appointments available.
 Alternatively, you can click on this link to book online: Book Appointment Online

-Please make sure you are aware of where your appointment is, Milton Abbas Surgery or our branch surgery at Milborne St. Andrew.
+Please make sure you are aware of where your appointment is: Milton Abbas Surgery or our branch surgery at Milborne St. Andrew.

-Obviously you reserve the right not to reveal any information to the receptionist if you are not comfortable doing so.
+You reserve the right not to reveal any information to the receptionist if you are not comfortable doing so.
 However, please bear in mind that all of our reception staff have received training, and have signed documents agreeing to abide by the practice confidentiality policy.
 Information will help reception staff to deal with your problem efficiently and appropriately.

 Improved Access to General Services

 We are working to improve access to appointments for our patients, in particular at evenings and weekends.
 If you would like to be offered one of these appointments, please ask reception.
 These appointments may be at a different site, for example, Dorset County Hospital, Dorchester.

 We are a teaching practice.
 From time to time the doctor will have either a final year medical student or an F2 doctor sitting in with them during the consultation.
 If you would rather they were not present during your consultation, please make the receptionist or doctor aware.